utsavkarkee/photosync/docs/docs/features/monitoring.md

 The provided file is just a starting point.
 There are a ton of ways to configure Prometheus, so feel free to experiment!
 :::

-After bringing down the containers with `docker compose down` and back up with `docker compose up -d`, a Prometheus instance will now collect metrics from the immich server and microservices containers.
+After bringing down the containers with `docker compose down` and back up with `docker compose up -d`, a Prometheus instance will now collect metrics from the  Photosync  server and microservices containers.
 Note that we didn't need to expose any new ports for these containers - the communication is handled in the internal Docker network.

 :::note
 To see exactly what metrics are made available, you can additionally add `8081:8081` to the server container's ports and `8082:8082` to the microservices container's ports.
 Visiting the `/metrics` endpoint for these services will show the same raw data that Prometheus collects.